raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- /task ---

 --- task ---
-Insert the SD card into the SD port - make sure you put it in the right way!
+The SD card comes in a large adapter, so remove it from the adapter and insert it into the SD port on the bottom of the Raspberry Pi - make sure you put it in the right way!
 --- /task ---

 --- task ---
 Finally, connect the USB-C power cable into the Raspberry Pi and watch it boot up!
+Lift off!
 --- /task ---

 Congratulations, you have made an Astro Pi! 🚀